Well Together

 Some things are always good to remember when it comes to self-care, regardless of what ailment or illness you might be experiencing.
 Follow these top tips to keep safe and well at home:

 - Order any repeat prescriptions you have in good time so that you don't run out.
 You can quickly and easily order your repeat prescription through the NHS App, or via NHS online.
 Many GP practices also offer the option to order your prescriptions through their website.
-If you don't use the internet, you can get your repeat prescription by approaching your practice.

 Pharmacies